oscarbolivarb/HealthBridge-Telehealth-Platform/team_roster.md

 Is responsible for designing the overall structure of the HealthBridge Telehealth Platform and making decisions that support security, scalability and maintainability.

 ### QA Analyst
-Is responsible for creating test plans, testing performing, identifying any issues and verifying that the system meets the project requirements.
+Is responsible for creating test plans, testing performance, identifying any issues and verifying that the system meets the project requirements.

 ### UX Designer
 Is responsible for creating a user friendly interface that is easy to use for patients and well as all the healthcare providers.